2100400018/Finsearch_Momentum_Based_Strategy/README.md

-This code is developed from scratch by Chandan Soni, using technical indicators and developing algorithms.
+This code is developed from scratch by Anuj Agrawal, using technical indicators and developing algorithms.

 Problem: Taking data of NIFTY50 of the last 10 years, and building strategy to optimise the returns on trades.